paeadin/masterutils/README.md

 # masterutils
 Utilities for a linux master node

-Commandsrun.py permit to run multiple shell commandline across multiple processes on local or remote hosts
+Commandsrun.py permit to run several shell commandlines across multiple processes on local or remote hosts